 Introduction: How I Really Started My MIS Journey

-When I first started working as an MIS Executive in an office environment, I never used to imagined how important this role was in a company.
+When I first started working as an MIS Executive in an office environment, I never imagined how important this role was in a company.

-Like many beginners in India, I used to thought MIS job was only about Excel sheets and sending daily reports.
+Like many beginners in India, I used to think MIS job was only about Excel sheets and sending daily reports.

 But after working for almost five years in sales reporting and data management, I got to know that MIS executive daily workflow involves much more than just formulas.